xobotyi/node-beanstalk/README.md

 }
 ```

-Yoy **must always** release client back to the pool, otherwise, at some point, your pool will be
+You **must always** release client back to the pool, otherwise, at some point, your pool will be
 empty forever, and your subsequent requests will wait forever.

 ##### Disconnect

 To disconnect all clients in the pool you have to call `pool.disconnect()`.
-This will wait for all pending client reserves and returns to be done and then disconnect all of
+This will wait for all pending client reserves and returns to be done.
+After disconnect executed all
-them.
-After disconnect executed all returned clients will be disconnected and not returned to the
+returned clients will be disconnected and not returned to the idle queue.
+All reserves queued after
-idle queue.
+disconnection will be rejected.

 Force disconnect `pool.disconnect(true)` will not wait for pending reserve and start disconnection
 immediately (it will still be waiting clients return to the pool) by calling force disconnect on